reflectoring/reflectoring.github.io/_posts/2019-06-28-spring-boot-gradle-multi-module.md

 More importantly, however, we add the dependency to `spring-boot-starter-data-jdbc` which provides Spring Data JDBC support for a Spring Boot application. **Note that we did not add a version number** because the version is automatically resolved from the `spring-boot-dependencies` BOM in the parent build file.
-In this case, we'll get the version that is compatible to Spring Boot 2.1.5.RELEASE.
+In this case, we'll get the version that is compatible with Spring Boot 2.1.5.RELEASE.

 Note that we added the `spring-boot-starter-data-jdbc` dependency to the `api` configuration.
 This means that this dependency is considered transitive.
 Any module depending on the